Interactive Multi-Objective Probabilistic Preference Learning with Soft and Hard Bounds: Introduction

 This paper formalizes this interactive process through \methodname, a novel framework with distinct \textit{local and global} components to efficiently guide DMs to optimal solutions while fostering confidence in their final choice.
 The \textit{local component} of \methodname iteratively refines the DM's search within the tradeoff space.
-To effectively capture and adapt to nuanced DM preferences (often comprising aspirational targets and strict limits), it extends the soft-hard utility function (SHF) concept \citep{chen_mosh_2024} to a dynamic, interactive setting.
+To effectively capture and adapt to nuanced DM preferences (often comprising aspirational targets and strict limits), it extends the soft-hard utility function (SHF) concept \cite{chen_modeling_2026} to a dynamic, interactive setting.
 This SHF-based approach enables probabilistic modeling of the DM's latent preference vector and their evolving soft-hard bounds, thereby adaptively refining the explored Pareto subset and focusing computational resources on preference-aligned regions.
 An integrated active sampling strategy further optimizes this local search by balancing exploration-exploitation and minimizing computational/cognitive load.
-Addressing potential DM doubts about unobserved superior alternatives, the \textit{global component}, \trustmethod, enhances solution trustworthiness.
+Addressing potential DM doubts about unobserved superior alternatives, the \textit{global component}, \trustmethod, enhances decision confidence.
 By leveraging multi-objective sensitivity analysis, \trustmethod systematically quantifies solution robustness to stated bounds and proactively identifies potentially overlooked, high-value Pareto regions \textit{beyond immediate DM feedback}, thereby building strong DM confidence.
-We rigorously validate \methodname via simulations on synthetic and real-world applications (e.g., brachytherapy planning) and a user study on AI-generated image selection for educational magazine covers, statistically confirming our hypotheses on the framework's improved efficiency, decision-making effectiveness, and ability to build DM trust.
+We rigorously validate \methodname via simulations on synthetic benchmarks and real-world applications, including a brachytherapy planning case study utilizing three real patient cases.
+Furthermore, a user study involving AI-generated image selection for educational magazine covers statistically confirms our hypotheses regarding the framework's improved efficiency, decision-making effectiveness, and ability to bolster decision confidence.